The Swan

 Rooms

-Eight cosy bedrooms are split between the main inn and a small cottage across the patio.
+Eleven cosy bedrooms and suites are split between the main inn, a small cottage across the patio, and a new building next door.
 All have super-comfy double beds (one can be set up as a twin), ensuite bathrooms (most with tubs), and small windows over patio or lane.
 The two attic rooms - one double, the other a family suite - boast 16th-century beams and sloping eaves: very atmospheric, but not ideal for six-footers.

-Compact but spoiling bathrooms come with all the prerequisites: drench showers or in-room tubs, fluffy robes and a whole array of fabulous 100 Acres toiletries (book through us for a free bottle to take home).
+Compact but spoiling bathrooms come with all the prerequisites: drench showers or in-room tubs, fluffy robes and an array of toiletries.

 Our favourite rooms for a couple are #4 and #5 on the first floor, the former with leafy green wallpaper and a window bench-seat, the latter with high eaves and twin sash windows; both have in-room tubs.
-Two rooms are dog-friendly; one of these (#7, in the cottage) can connect to the family suite to make a three-room unit with its own sitting room.
+For families there's a split-level suite in the cottage, with a sitting room on the ground floor and, upstairs under the eaves, a double, a twin and a shared bathroom.
+This and the adjacent double are dog-friendly.

 Features include: